vert-x/mod-lang-php/README.md

 As an example we'll write a simple TCP echo server.
 The server just accepts connections and any data received by it is echoed back on the connection.

-Copy the following into a text editor and save it as `server.js`
+Copy the following into a text editor and save it as `server.php`

 ```php
 use Vertx\Streams\Pump;